shkyler/gmit-pands-project/README.md

 ### 3.2 Instructions for using the Iris Analyser
 #### 3.2.1 Cloning the repository
-You can clone the following repository from Github by typing the folowwing command:
+You can clone the following repository from Github by typing the following command:

 ```git clone https://github.com/shkyler/gmit-pands-project```